tinkerhub/maker-station/Web Dev/Backend/Frameworks/Python based/Django.md

 ---
 ## 🎓 Take Away Skills

-After completing this learning path you will be knowledgeble in:
+After completing this learning path you will be knowledgeable in:

 - django-admin cli
 - handle HTTP request and response